Skip to main content

 1. How does the University define a year?

-3. Can a break in service have an effect on FMLA eligibility?
+2. Can a break in service have an effect on FMLA eligibility?

 Yes.
 If the employee has a break in service that lasted seven years or more, the time worked prior to the break will not count unless the break is due to service covered by the Uniformed Services Employment and Reemployment Rights Act (USERRA), or there is a written agreement, including a collective bargaining agreement, outlining the employer’s intention to rehire the employee after the break in service.

-A week in which a holiday occurs will be counted against FMLA leave.
-For example, if an employee is approved & absent for FMLA from July 1 through July 15, the Independence Day observed holiday is included in the days counted towards the employees FMLA leave entitlement.
+A week in which a holiday occurs will count against FMLA leave hours.
+For example, if an employee is approved and absent for FMLA from July 1 through July 15, the Independence Day observed holiday is included in the days counted towards the employees FMLA leave entitlement.
+In instances of closure in which employees are not expected to work for one or more weeks (e.g., winter break or seasonal leaves), such weeks will not count against an employee's leave entitlement.

-A child means a biological, adopted or foster child; the child of a Sponsored Adult Dependent; a stepchild; a legal ward; or a child of a person standing in loco parentis.
+A child means a biological, adopted, or foster child; the child of a Sponsored Adult Dependent; a stepchild; a legal ward; or a child of a person standing in loco parentis.
 Additionally, the child must be either under 18 years of age or 18 years of age or older and “incapable of self-care because of mental or physical disability” at the time FMLA leave is to commence.

 Parent means the biological parent of an employee or an individual who stands or stood in loco parentis to an employee when the employee was a child.